Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there rules governing the pricing of medicinal products in your jurisdiction?

-The rules governing the pricing of pharmaceutical products are regulated by the Decree Regarding Pricing of Pharmaceuticals and the Pricing Communiqué.
+The rules governing the pricing of pharmaceutical products are regulated by the Decree Regarding Pricing of Pharmaceuticals and the Pricing Communiqué which was amended on September 29 2017.
 All pharmaceutical products must obtain a price by making a submission to the Pharmaceuticals and Medical Devices Agency, according to the decree and communiqué.
-According to the decree and communiqué – which were re-enacted in 2015 and are expected to be amended soon – the Turkish pricing system consists of various pricing rules based on reference pricing and the applicant’s declarations as to the reference prices in five countries (France, Spain, Italy, Portugal and Greece) that are taken into account with regard to the general principles set out.
+According to the decree and communiqué, the Turkish pricing system consists of various pricing rules based on reference pricing and the applicant’s declarations as to the reference prices in five countries (France, Spain, Italy, Portugal and Greece) that are taken into account with regard to the general principles set out.
 The applicant must notify the agency of subsequent changes to the declared prices within the notification periods regulated by the communiqué.
 However, the agency may revise the price of a product ex officio if, as a result of its own investigation, it spots changes in the pricing conditions.

 What is the structure for state reimbursement of medicinal product costs?